tarasglek/taras.glek.net.old/content/post/Moto-Z-has-10x-less-lag-than-pixel.md

 <p>The chart above has p50 (50% IOs complete under X), p90 and p99 numbers for both devices.
 Moto Z median value is around <code>0.5ms</code>, Pixel is 7x that at <code>3.3ms</code>.
 Difference widens for p90.</p>

 <p>On mobile phones 16.67ms is a magic number.
-That&rsquo;s the amount of time one has to update screen at buttery-smooth 60FPS.
+That’s the amount of time one has to update screen at buttery-smooth 60FPS.
 Optimistically, one can roughly translate each data-persistence operation on Android into at-least 2 sequential random writes (best-case WAL SQLite mode).
 So if an app is saving a single piece of data, expect 6.6ms to be eaten up by IO on Pixel and when your device is busy, expect that number to rise quickly.</p>